 Well Depths: Between 75-150ft down typically for residential uses.

 Soil Types: Mostly sandy.
 More Northern areas of Suwannee, Madison, and Hamilton counties will be more prone to clay in their soils.

 Elevations: As low as 50ft above sea level to as high as 200ft above in certain areas.
-Generally highest ground and more rolling hills in Northern Suwannee county, North Western Hamilton county, North and North Eastern Madison counties.
+Generally highest ground and more rolling hills in Northern Suwannee county, North Western Hamilton county, North and North Western Madison counties.
 Lafayette mostly flatter more marshy once you get more than about 10 miles away from the Suwannee River.